Stroyer210/Prework-study-guide/README.md

 ## Description

 This Study Guide is a short project that help us understand a little bit about HTML, CSS, Git and JavaScript.
 It is really interesting to see it because even though it is simple, you can learn a lot from it.
 It helps you to study the different topics.
-I learned how to create a website using different computing languages like HTML and CSS plus giving it a little bit of Git and JavaScript.
+As a result, I learned how to create a website using different computing languages like HTML and CSS plus giving it a little bit of Git and JavaScript.

 ## Installation